 Just like smartphones and laptops need occasional software updates, routers can require firmware updates to maintain or improve their speed.
 Check your router for its address, which is typically on a sticker.

 Next, you should locate your network’s default gateway entry through your laptop to find the IP address.
 The IP address will go into your preferred internet search engine bar and require a login username and password.
 Select the firmware update option after logging in to check and activate any available updates.
-Your internet service provider can help with any step of this process if you get lost or confused.
+Your home internet provider can help with any step of this process if you get lost or confused.

 7. Change the Channel